tpgit/UnOfficialLeptDocs/vs2008/building-image-libraries.rst

 Image library links
 ===================

-Here's a summary of the image libraries that |leptonlib| can use and their dependencies:
+Here's a summary of the image libraries that |liblept| can use and their dependencies:

 .. parsed-literal::